 Confused between whether to opt for MBA or M.Tech?
 Get some deep insights on course structure, eligibility and scope MBA vs M.Tech along with some benefits.

-M.Tech or MBA is an ongoing debate playing with the young generation's minds for years.
-This is a typical decision that every student needs to make right after completing their bachelor's degree.
+M Tech or MBA is an ongoing debate playing with the young generation's minds for years.
+This is a typical decision that every one of you needs to make right after completing your bachelor's degree.
 Concerning career transition or skill-sets, both these courses help one step in two different directions.

-MBA vs M.Tech is one of the most debated topics among engineering graduates.
-While M.Tech takes the student into a whole new pathway and further explores the world of engineering, MBA takes them to the journey of business & management.
-When selected wisely, both these academic choices will lead the aspirant in a successful career path.
+MBA vs M Tech is one of the most debated topics among engineering graduates.
+While MTech takes you into a whole new pathway and further explores the world of engineering, MBA takes them to the journey of business & management.
+When selected wisely, both these academic choices will lead you in a successful career path.

-Factors | MBA | M.Tech |
+| Factors | MBA | MTech |

-Full-Form | Master of Business Administration | Master of Technology |
+| Full-Form | Master of Business Administration | Master of Technology |

-Duration | Two years | Two years |
+| Duration | Two years | Two years |

-Eligibility | BBA, B.Tech, or any Bachelor’s Degree | B.Tech/B.S./B.E./B.ARCH |
+| Eligibility | BBA, B.Tech, or any Bachelor’s Degree | B.Tech/B.S./B.E./B.ARCH |

-Entrance Exams | CAT | GATE |
+| Entrance Exams | CAT | GATE |

-Average Starting Salary | INR 7- 10 LPA | INR 7 LPA |
+| Average Starting Salary | INR 7- 10 LPA | INR 7 LPA |

-Employment | Deloitte, PWC, ICICI Bank, HDFC, Vodafone | Google, Apple, Microsoft, Amazon, Intel, Samsung |
+| Employment | Deloitte, PWC, ICICI Bank, HDFC, Vodafone | Google, Apple, Microsoft, Amazon, Intel, Samsung |

-MBA vs M.Tech: Overview
+MBA vs MTech: Overview

 Before analyzing which is better than the latter, let us first understand what the courses offer in general.
 MBA is one of the most popular and reputed postgraduate programs in India.
 It is a two-year course focussed on business administration and management.
 MBA has a diverse scope of specializations under management.
 The varied specializations help graduates from other streams find a knack for leadership and their core line of study.
 Statistics suggest a significant demand for specialized MBA graduates in several fields promising a bright career.

-On the other hand, M.Tech is a technical post-graduation specialization course majorly pursued by engineering students.
-M.Tech has its standards and reputation in the job market, like the MBA degree.
-Just like the B.Tech course, the M.Tech course involves practical coursework that aims to make students industry-ready.
+On the other hand, MTech is a technical post-graduation specialization course majorly pursued by engineering students.
+MTech has its standards and reputation in the job market, like the MBA degree.
+Just like the B.Tech course, the MTech course involves practical coursework that aims to make students industry-ready.
 Understandably, there's always a substantial demand for specialized engineering graduates in several coming-of-the-age domains.

-Compared to M.Tech, MBA is relatively easy in coursework difficulty, but it is the exact opposite in workload.
-M.Tech and MBA have a lot of differences that need to be weighed before making a concrete decision.
+Compared to MTech, MBA is relatively easy in coursework difficulty, but it is the exact opposite in workload.
+MTech and MBA have a lot of differences that need to be weighed before making a concrete decision.
 Let us discuss some of the fundamental differences between the two.

-MBA vs M.Tech: Eligibility Criteria
+MBA After M Tech Eligibility Criteria

-MBA and M.Tech have different eligibility criteria.
+MBA and MTech have different eligibility criteria.
 However, both the post-graduation courses require graduates to have at least 50% in their undergraduate coursework.
-While M.Tech has certain restrictions based on an undergraduate degree, MBA accepts undergraduates across various domains.
+While MTech has certain restrictions based on an undergraduate degree, MBA accepts undergraduates across various domains.
 Some of the eligibility criteria for the courses are as follows:

 - For any aspirant to pursue an MBA, the essential eligibility criteria are graduation in any discipline or equivalent from a recognized university.
 Most institutes follow the minimum score criteria in graduation, 50 percent on average or equivalent.

-- While the eligibility criteria to pursue M.Tech is that the aspirant must graduate in B. Tech/ BE from a recognized institute, and the minimum aggregate marks required is 50% - 60% (varies from college to college)
+- While the eligibility criteria to pursue MTech is that the aspirant must graduate in B. Tech/ BE from a recognized institute, and the minimum aggregate marks required is 50% - 60% (varies from college to college)

 - To enroll for M. Tech in a reputed institute like the IIT, a student needs to crack the GATE entrance exam.